Skip to main content

 Stripe (when live)Payment processingBilling dataUS/IE — SCCs

-US-based sub-processors operate under Standard Contractual Clauses (SCCs) as the transfer mechanism in accordance with GDPR Chapter V.
+Customer compliance data is processed exclusively in the EU; certain US-based sub-processors handle limited operational data under Standard Contractual Clauses (SCCs) as the transfer mechanism in accordance with GDPR Chapter V. No international transfer of Customer compliance evidence occurs — the evidence chain is EU-resident only.

-We will notify you 30 days before adding or replacing a sub-processor.
-You may object within 14 days.
+We will notify you at least 30 days before adding or replacing a sub-processor.
+You may object in writing within that period on reasonable grounds; if no acceptable solution is found you may terminate the affected service.

 4. Data Residency

-All Customer compliance data (interaction metadata, evidence chains, audit logs) is stored and processed exclusively within the European Economic Area (EEA) on AWS eu-central-1 (Frankfurt).
+All Customer compliance data (interaction metadata, evidence chains, audit logs) is stored and processed exclusively within the European Economic Area (EEA) on AWS eu-central-1 (Frankfurt) primary and AWS eu-west-1 (Ireland) backup.
+Migration to Hetzner Frankfurt is planned for July 2026 (no Customer data leaves the EEA during or after migration).

 Certain sub-processors listed above are based in the US and process limited operational data under Standard Contractual Clauses (SCCs).
-No Customer compliance data leaves the EEA.
+No Customer compliance data leaves the EEA at any time — the evidence chain is structurally EU-only.

 5. Security Measures (GDPR Art.
 32)